 This course is designed to prepare students to pass the General Education Development (GED): Science Test.
 It will include biology, earth science, astronomy, geology, meteorology, chemistry, and physics.
 Depending upon the diagnostic assessment, students will be placed in an appropriate program.
 Students may enroll through the twelfth week of the semester.
 This course is open to all students.
-Grades are on a credit/no-credit basis.
+Grades are on a pass/no-pass basis.

-LEARNING SKILLS 55 Test Preparation for the General Education Development (GED): Mathematics 1 UNIT - (RPT 3) NDC Advisory: Math 105 or Learning Skills 10A, 10B, & 10C.
+LEARNING SKILLS 55 Test Preparation for the General Education Development (GED): Mathematics 1 UNIT-

+Advisory: Math 105 or Learning Skills 10A 108, & 10C.
+Laboratory 4 hours.

-This course is designed to prepare students to pass the GED: Math Test.
-Concepts covered include basic arithmetic, metrics, algebra, geometry, statistics, and probability.
+This course is designed to prepare students to pass the General Educational Development (GED): Mathematics Test.
+It will include arithmetic, the metric system, algebra, geometry, statistics, and probability problems.
+Depending upon the diagnostic assessment, students will be placed in an appropriate program.
+Students may enroll through the twelfth week of the semester.
+This course is open to all students.
+(LPT3)

-LEARNING SKILLS 56 Test Preparation for the General Education Development (GED): Social Studies 1 UNIT - (RPT 3) NDC
+Test Preparation for the General Education Development (GED): Social Studies

+1 UNIT-

-Advisory: English 20 or Learning Skills 1A, 1B, & 1C - Reading.
-Lecture 1 hour.
+Advisory: English 20 or Learning Skills 1A, 18, & 1C- Reading.
 Laboratory 4 hours.